 Overview of Rhinoplasty in Manhattan by John E. Sherman, MD, FACS New York Plastic Surgeon.

-This is a complex procedure requires cartilage grafting, or straightening a nose that has been affected by the severe trauma.
+Dr. Sherman prefers an open approach (external rhinoplasty) if there is an indication for cartilage grafting, or if the nose needs straightening, or if there is a significant airway problem.
 A small incision is made across the columella, exposing the anatomy below.
-The advantage of this approach is that it allows precise placement of cartilage grafts, if necessary, and a better visualization of the underlying anatomy.
+The advantage of this approach is that it allows precise placement of cartilage grafts, if necessary, and better visualization of the underlying anatomy.

 Dr. Sherman will correct your septum at the same time as he performs the rhinoplasty, thus improving your breathing.
 If your nose simply has an obstruction and you do not desire a rhinoplasty, the septoplasty can be performed without it.
 The advantage of a septoplasty performed alone is that there is no bruising to encounter; however, if the nasal fracture must be corrected at the same time, there will be bruising.

 The nasal fracture and septoplasty can be performed by restoring your nose to its pre-injury appearance.
 This is not rhinoplasty, but is reconstructive in nature.
 (Click here for more info.)